danielhaim1/TitleCaser/README.md

 ## Report Bugs

 If you encounter any bugs or issues while using the library or the demo page, please report them by opening a new issue in the repository's issue tracker.

 When reporting a bug, please provide as much detail as possible, including the steps to reproduce the issue and any error messages that you see.
-We appreciate your help in improving the library and making it as bug-free as possible.
+I appreciate any contribution to improve this library.